 Falling Asleep When Dealing You’re Dealing with Discomfort

-Once you’re sleeping safely, you can start to address the pregnancy symptoms that tend to keep you from dozing off or staying asleep all night.
+Once you’re sleeping safely, you can start to address the [linkbuilder id=”6727″ text=”pregnancy symptoms”] that tend to keep you from dozing off or staying asleep all night.
 As your baby grows and your body changes, it’s pretty normal to experience some discomfort while trying to get some rest.
 Many moms report spending much of their night tossing and turning or walking around the house, especially as they reach the end of their pregnancy.
 “I never sleep well pregnant,” confesses Chaunie Brusie, mom of four.
 “By my last pregnancies, I just learned to stop fighting it.
 I tend to wake up at least twice a night when I’m pregnant and just would think of it as training for those nighttime feedings.”
 Moms who find themselves struggling to get comfortable at night can try a few different tactics for catching some shut-eye.
 First, Rowland suggests using a body pillow between your legs and to support your belly.
 If that doesn’t working, try moving around some or sleeping in a recliner or propped up on the couch.

 Getting Rest When You’re Dealing with Insomnia